 How long after a fall can you make a claim?

-The time limit for making a personal injury claim is three years.
+The time limit for making a personal injury claim such as a fall at work compensation claim is three years.
 Three years from the date of the accident, or three years from becoming aware of the injury you have suffered.
 Your slip and fall claim could be resolved in a few months if the circumstances were straightforward, longer if it was complicated.
 The best way to find out is to speak to one of our advisors.

 Who is liable in a slip or fall?